The Best and Easiest Way to Boost Your Health with Healthier Alternatives To Your Favorite Foods

 7. Cauliflower Mash for Mashed Potatoes

 Ditch the heavy mashed potatoes side dish for a lighter version of cauliflower mash.
-You can make cauliflower mash creamy with almond milk, grass-fed butter, and Himalayan sea salt.
+You can make a delicious recipe for cauliflower mash creamy with almond milk, grass-fed butter, fresh herbs and Himalayan sea salt.

 8. Infused Water or Coconut Water for Juice